Monotonicity of holonomy groups: Introduction

+These statements hold true for the full holonomy group and a fortiori also for the restricted one.
+However, for the latter, we can show more.
+Let $\CSC(\SO(n))$ be the set of closed subgroups of $\SO(n)$ modulo the conjugation equivalence relation; it will be shown in Section \ref{sec:Application} that this is a partially ordered set with respect to inclusion of representatives.
+Then, with respect to this order relation, the above monotonicity result implies the following: \begin{theorem} Let $M$ be an oriented $n$-dimensional manifold of class $C^2$ and let $x\in M$.
+The map

+is lower semicontinuous. \end{theorem} An appropriate definition of lower semicontinuity of a map from a topological space into a partially ordered set is given in Section \ref{sec:Application}.

 The motivation and some of the ideas of this paper are taken from the recent preprint \cite{muller_restricted_2024} by M{\"u}ller.
-However, the proof of the main theorem is a different one than in the cited preprint, and the resulting theorem is a stronger one (note that in \cite{muller_restricted_2024}, $C^2$-convergence is required instead of only $C^1$-convergence).
+However, the proof of the main theorem is different from the cited preprint, and the resulting theorem is stronger (note that \cite{muller_restricted_2024} requires $C^2$-regularity of the involved metrics).